cboehme/traffic-data-fetcher/README.md

 ## Organisation of the traffic monitoring stations

 Eco Counter calls their traffic monitoring stations counter sites.
-A **counter-site** groups counters positioned at the same location.
+A **counter site** groups counters positioned at the same location.
 A **counter** collects data for a specific means of transport and a specific direction of travel.
-Each counter-site belongs to a domain.
+Each counter site belongs to a domain.
 A **domain** groups a number of counter sites which are typically operated by a city or district administration.

+A counter site may be either *public* or *non-public*.
+Detailed traffic data separated by direction is only available for public sites.
+Traffic Data Fetcher currently does not support fetching data from non-public sites.

 ## Usage